whiptix/whiptix.github.io/_posts/2023-12-26-career-paths.md

 - containers and container orchestration.
 - continuous integration and continuous deployment.
 - Experience in writing code and shell scripts.
-In order to become a competent DevOps engineer follow the [DevOps engineer Roadmap](https://roadmap.sh/devops 'DevOps engineer Roadmap')as a guide to achieving your goal.
+In order to become a competent DevOps engineer follow the [DevOps engineer Roadmap](https://roadmap.sh/devops 'DevOps engineer Roadmap') as a guide to achieving your goal.

 ### Full Stack Engineer
 A full stack engineer is a whole rounded software engineer with a V shaped skillset in that a full stack engineer will have a deep knowledge in one area i.e back-end software development and grow his/her skills on other areas such as Front-End, Back-End, DevOps etc.